MR-HENDRA/MR-HENDRA/README.md

 ## 👋 Hi, I’m HXCODE

 - I'm interested in programming, design and video
-- I'm studying Programming: Java and Python
+- I'm studying Programming: Java, PHP, JS and Python
 - ️I like reading, listening to music and writing poetry.

 ### Languages and Tools: